Spark-Spot/SPOT-2021/README.md

 # Sprint Retrospective
 All teammates participated in the sprint review and discussed plans as a team in the weekly sprint planning and review meeting.
 Improvements and feedbacks from the team: Meetings with mentors need to be scheduled and do more meetings before the demo day to checkin with mentors.
 There is no specific concern brought up this week.

+# Sprint Planning 10: (G1-G3 wrap up — final checking in with mentors and design fix )
+Backend:
+1. Adapt api calls to finalize with frontend.
+Frontend:
+1. Design update and usability tests (UXD).
+2. Listview padding fix
+3. Merge conflicts resolved
+4. Favorites page design update and implementation
+Rationale: We plan to mainly focus on finishing everything for G1-G3 full functionality before the demo day and also checkin with our mentors for final judging.
+We plan to merge all conflicts for frontend with the update design.

+# Daily Scrum (04/27)
+John Chai: helped on designing and writing sub pages for settings page, will meet with mentor for final check ins.
+Preksha Munot: updated the favorites page and resolved merge conflicts for other frontend developers; will start working on finalizing app launching page.
+Evan Hsu: Worked on changing the api return format, will meet mentor to finalize everything.
+Tilak Agarwal: Implemented css for the pie chart percentage and sorting tab density; will start working on finalizing merge conflicts with Preksha.
+Katie So: Updated the current figma design and the design brief; keep updating the design and communication with development teams.

+Scrum Evaluation: For this week's scrum, we meet tgt to finalize and discuss the design update the frontend.
+The impediments we discovered this week is that have lots of merge conflicts.
+An impediment is resolved by resolving them more frequently.
+Mob-Programming: the evidence can be found in the drive Week 12 folder during the daily scrum.
+Test-Driven Development: api fix and of the spot presentation demo. the evidence can be found in Week 12 folder by screenshots.

+# Sprint Review 10
+For backend team we changed the api return json format.
+Our frontend resolved all merge conflicts and make sure the app is functional.
+In general we are able to finalizing everything for the demo day while getting feedback from our mentor for future development.
+For stakeholder, we introduced a former user we did survey on and updated her with our product and obtained some feedback future features.

+# Sprint Retrospective
+All teammates participated in the sprint review and discussed plans as a team in the weekly sprint planning and review meeting.
+Improvements and feedbacks from the team: we finalized everything and very happy with our working product.